dat3Cph/material/flow1/jpa/week1/StudentExercise.md

 6. Create the following methods and add it to the Main class:
    - `public static void createStudent(Student student)` - This method should create a new student and persist it to the database.
    - `public static Student readStudent(int id)` - This method should read a student from the database using the student's id.
-   - `public static Student updateStudent(int id, Student updStd)` - This method should update an existing student in the database.
+   - `public static Student updateStudent(Student updStd)` - This method should update an existing student in the database.
    - `public static void deleteStudent(int id)` - This method should delete a student from the database using the student's id.
    - `public static List<Student> readAllStudents()` - This method should retrieve all students from the database and return them as a list.
 Use a `TypedQuery` to retrieve all students.
    - In all the methods above, remember to open and close the `EntityManager` and `EntityManagerFactory` objects.
    - You can use either the `try-with-resources` or the `finally` block to close the objects.
 7. In all the methods above, write small comments that explains when an object is transient, detached, removed or managed.
+(See example below)

 ```JAVA
     public static void main(String[] args) {